lukamiletic95/papers/Current solution.md

 Current Tendermint Mempool gossiping algorithm works as follows (this is executed on each *FN* node):

 	1. FN receives T, either from a C, or from another FN.
-	2. FN checks if T is valid (only if the sender is a C node).
+	2. FN checks if T is valid (only if the sender is a C node - in our model, in Tendermint - always).
 	3. If 2 == false, FN drops the message and does nothing.
 	4. If 2 == true, FN checks if T is already in its Mempool.
 	5. If 4 == true, FN drops the message and does nothing.